What is ovulation?

 You can track your menstrual cycle in a number of ways.
 Some require the extra effort while others just need you to mark some dates.

 One of the ways you can predict ovulation is to monitor your basal body temperature, which is your body’s rest temperature.
 In the first half of your cycle, your body temperature stays constant but as the ovulation period approaches, you’ll experience a decrease and later on, a slight increase in BBT after ovulation.

 Chart menstrual cycle

-The other way that you can predict ovulation is to chart your menstrual periods over several months.
-By recording the days when your period begins and ends, you can know if you’re having a typical length menstrual cycle i.e. 28 days.
+The other way that you can predict ovulation is charting your menstrual periods over several months.
+By recording the days when your period begins and ends, you can find out if you’re having a typical length menstrual cycle i.e. 28 days.
 If you have a period around the same time every month, this is a sign that your body ovulates as well, with ovulation occurring two weeks before shedding the uterine lining.

 Ovulation calculator, kit, or fertility monitor